bwrrp/prsc.js/docs/prsc.optional.md

 ## optional() function

-Creates a parser that tries to apply the given parser optionally.
+Creates a Parser that tries to apply the given parser optionally.
 It returns the inner parser's result if succesful, and otherwise indicates success at the starting offset with a `null` value.

 If the inner parser returns a fatal failure, the error is returned as-is.